 Ticket Organization and Management

 ChannelReply gives you access to powerful tools for handling your tickets, whether you choose to integrate it with Freshdesk or Zendesk.
 Reply Manager offers similarly powerful tools for managing Amazon and eBay messages.
 However, it doesn’t provide much for helping customers on your own site or let you create a staff-only knowledgebase.

-- Zendesk offers very limited free chat, but its popular add-on Zendesk Chat (formerly Zopim) is considered one of the best systems available.
+- Zendesk offers basic free chat with the Lite version of its popular add-on Zendesk Chat (formerly Zopim), and the paid version is considered one of the best systems available.

 The Final Verdict

 Here’s one last chart to compare the pros and cons of ChannelReply and Reply Manager:

 ChannelReply is the best Reply Manager alternative and the only serious competitor that isn’t owned by the same company.
 Try it free and see the difference it can make for you.